Immigration and crime: Terrorism

 As of 2020, the relationship between immigration and terrorism was inconclusive.
 A 2016 study finds that migrants from terror-prone states increase the risk of terrorism in the host country, but when immigration is not necessarily linked to terrorism in the migrants' countries of origin, immigration is associated with a lower level of terrorism in the host country.
 The authors note that "only a minority of migrants from high-terrorism states can be associated with increases in terrorism, and not necessarily in a direct way."

 A paper by a group of German political scientists and economists, covering 1980–2010, found that on average, the foreigners were not more likely to become terrorists than the natives.
 The study also found little evidence that terrorism is systematically imported from predominantly Muslim countries, the exceptions being Algeria and Iran.
 High-skilled migrants are associated with a significantly lower risk of terror compared to low-skilled ones, while there is no significant difference between male and female migrants.
 The study found a risk trade-off: increased immigration laws could decrease the influx of migrants and therefore the potential number of future terrorist attacks, but diminished acceptance by the host country of the migrants increased the terror risk of those already in the country.
 Research focusing on the security impact of the European migrant crisis found little to no relationship between increasing migration flows and acts of terrorism.

 According to Olivier Roy in 2017 analyzing the previous two decades of terrorism in France, the typical jihadist is a second-generation immigrant or convert who after a period of petty crime was radicalized in prison.
 Georgetown University terrorism expert Daniel Byman agree with Olivier Roy that repression of minority groups, such as Muslims, makes it easier for terrorist organizations to recruit from those minority groups.
 Roy has argued that the burkini bans and secularist policies of France provoked religious violence in France, which French scholar Gilles Kepel disputed saying that Britain did not have those policies and still suffered several jihadist attacks in 2017.

+Hand grenades in Sweden

-Although Swedish police do not record or release the ethnicity of convicted criminals, there has been a major increase in the number of bombing incidents in recent years.
-Linda H Straaf, head of intelligence at National Operations Department, says that the perpetrators are from poor areas and many are second- or third-generation immigrants.
-During the month of January, there has been an average of one blast per day.
+Although Swedish police do not record or release the ethnicityof convicted criminals, there has been a major increase in the number of hand grenade incidents in recent years.
+The explosions are used by gang members to intimidate rival gangs.
+Linda H Staaf, head of intelligence at National Operations Department, said in 2019 that the perpetrators were from poor areas and many are "perhaps second- or third-generation immigrants".